-Our commitment is to provide you with a unique safari or wilderness adventure as we work to protect and preserve Parcs Gabon’s rich biodiversity, heritage and environment.
-As such, we individualised managed visitation and activities that are tailored to the conservation of each park’s unique ecosystems — a vital approach that helps create a sustainable eco-tourism model.
-And we also reveal extraordinary and unforgettable wildlife encounters found nowhere else in the world.
+Our commitment is to provide you with an extraordinary adventure as we work to protect and preserve Parcs Gabon’s rich biodiversity, heritage and environment.
+As such, we individualised managed visitation, safaris and activities that are tailored to the conservation of each park’s unique ecosystems — a vital approach that helps create a sustainable eco-tourism model.
+And we also put you frontline with unforgettable wildlife encounters found nowhere else in the world.
 Even in the marine reserves where the magic is no less irresistible.

 Each low-impact safari is packaged from start to finish to ensure that you enjoy Central Africa’s astonishing Big Five [western lowland gorilla, forest elephant, mandrill, chimpanzee and hippopotamus].
-They include action-packed expeditions with the best trackers that take you into pristine land and marine habitats also teaming with an assortment of monkeys, birds, nesting leatherback sea turtles, reptiles and other mammals of every size including migratory humpback whales.
+They include action-packed expeditions with the best trackers that take you into pristine habitats; wild places also teaming with an assortment of monkeys, birds, nesting leatherback sea turtles, reptiles and other mammals of every size, including migratory humpback whales.

-Also featured in our packages are accommodations at exclusive campsites and nature lodges; incredible sightseeing on the road less travelled and thrilling moments in the field with researchers — programs that not only foster a deeper understanding of Gabon’s wildlife but also benefits local communities and the ongoing protection of our natural assets.
+Also featured in our packages are accommodations at exclusive campsites and nature lodges; incredible sightseeing on the road less travelled, and thrilling moments in the field with researchers — programs that not only foster a deeper understanding of Gabon’s wildlife but also benefit local communities and the ongoing protection of our natural assets.

 lopé national park

-Nestled in within two distinct terrains is the inscribed UNESCO World Heritage-listed Lopé National Park, the oldest and most ecologically significant in Parcs Gabon’s network.
-A landscape of virgin rainforest and ancient savannah that dates back to the last Ice Age, the park is also the world’s most important refuge for the largest gathering of mandrills.
-Even more extraordinary is when you see them amass by the hundreds when you track them.
+Nestled within two distinct terrains is the UNESCO World Heritage-listed Lopé National Park, the oldest and most ecologically significant in Parcs Gabon’s network.
+A mosaic of virgin rainforest and ancient savannah that dates back to the last Ice Age, the park is also the world’s most important refuge for mandrills.
+Even more extraordinary is when you see them amass by the hundreds in Lopé’s’ forest gallery.

-Beyond Moabi Tented Camp you will also encounter grazing forest elephant, forest buffalo, sitatunga and red river hog.
-And if you follow the sounds in the forest gallery you will view cheeky colobus, mangabey and various species of equatorial birds.
-But arguably, tracking chimpanzees and perhaps western lowland gorillas with our skilled guide is what evokes unbridled excitement.
+Beyond Moabi Tented Camp, you will also encounter grazing forest elephant, forest buffalo, sitatunga and red river hog.
+And if you follow the sounds of the dense forests, you will view cheeky colobus, mangabey and various species of equatorial birds.
+But arguably, tracking chimpanzees, mandrills and western lowland gorillas with one of our experienced guides is what evokes unbridled excitement.

-For a true wildlerness experience, days are spent trekking Mt Brazza and the legendary Ogooué River by pirogue.
-Also scattered across the area are a series of prehistoric petroglyphs and remnants of tools and settlements along ancient trade routes.
-Sites that confirm Gabon’s important place in Africa’s human evolution.
+For a true wilderness experience, you can trek Mt Brazza on foot or the legendary Ogooué River by pirogue.
+Also scattered across the area are a series of prehistoric petroglyphs and remnants of tools and settlements along ancient trade routes; sites that confirm Gabon’s important place in Africa’s human evolution.